American options valuation in time-dependent jump-diffusion models via integral equations and characteristic functions: Numerical examples

 Bear in mind that $\sigma(t)$ represents the normal volatility.
 We obtain its value by multiplying the log-normal volatility by the strike level $K$, which is a standard practice for normal models.

-We conduct numerical tests for a range of strikes $K \in \{50, 55, 60, 65, 70, 75, 80\}$.
+We conduct numerical tests for a range of strikes $K \in \{50, 55, 60, 65, 70, 75$, $80\}$.
 Fig.~\ref{OUtest}(a) presents the EB for American Put options as functions of time $t$.
-The boundaries are computed by solving the corresponding Volterra equation from \cite{ItkinMuravey2024jd} using trapezoidal quadrature\footnote{ Higher-order quadrature methods such as Simpson’s rule, which achieves \( O(\Delta t)^4) \) accuracy in time, or adaptive integration schemes can further enhance the precision of our approach while requiring only minimal implementation changes and no algorithmic modifications.
-In contrast, achieving similar accuracy improvements with FD or LSMC methods remains challenging.}.
+The boundaries are computed by solving the corresponding Volterra equation from \cite{ItkinMuravey2024jd} using trapezoidal quadrature.
+Higher-order quadrature methods such as Simpson’s rule, which achieves \( O(\Delta t)^4) \) accuracy in time, or adaptive integration schemes can further enhance the precision of our approach while requiring only minimal implementation changes and no algorithmic modifications.
+In contrast, achieving similar accuracy improvements with FD or LSMC methods remains challenging.

 We run the test for a set of strikes $K \in [50, 55, 60, 65, 70, 75, 80]$.
 The previously computed value $y(t_{i-1})$ is used as the initial guess, and the iterative method typically converges within 3-4 iterations.
 The computational efficiency is noteworthy: computing $S_B(t)$ on a temporal grid $t_i = i\Delta t$, $i \in \{0, 1, \ldots, M\}$, $\Delta t = T/M$ for all strikes with $M = 20$ requires only 0.33 seconds in MATLAB on a system with two Intel Quad-Core i7-4790 CPUs at 3.80 GHz.
 While this MATLAB implementation could be naturally vectorized for improved performance, we have not pursued this optimization since our focus is on demonstrating the basic methodology, which can be enhanced in various ways as discussed in \cite{ItkinMuravey2024jd}.

 Fig.~\ref{OUtest}(b) shows analogous results for American call options using the same model parameters as in Table~\ref{tab1}, except with $r_k = 0.01$ and $q_k = 0$.
 It is worth noting that due to the put-call symmetry relation, \cite{Kwok2022}, for this model we have